Jacek Hugo-Bader is a reporter and specialist on Russia. He was born on the 9th of March 1957 in Sochaczew.

 He came to the conclusion that it would be best to buy a Russian car with local number plates in Moscow.
 He chose a jeep.
-The kind that – as rumor has it – every tractor driver can fix with a hammer.
-Grisha, a fan of the UAZ brand, whom he found on the internet, asked him: "Do you like to tinker?"
+The kind that – as rumour has it – every tractor driver can fix with a hammer.
+Grisha, a fan of the UAZ brand, whom he found on the internet, asked him: 'Do you like to tinker?'
 Hugo-Bader replied truthfully that he didn’t.
-"Then you’ll get to like it" – he heard.
+'Then you’ll get to like it' – he heard.
 He came to the idea of the journey thanks to a certain book.
-In 1957 (on the day of his birthday) two journalists working for Komsomolskaya Pravda – Mikhail Vasiliev and Sergei Gushchev – received instructions from their editor in chief: "We have to tell our readers about the future.
-Describe how life in the Soviet Union will look fifty years from now, let’s say on the ninetieth anniversary of the Great October Socialist Revolution".
+In 1957 (on the day of his birthday) two journalists working for Komsomolskaya Pravda – Mikhail Vasiliev and Sergei Gushchev – received instructions from their editor in chief: 'We have to tell our readers about the future.
+Describe how life in the Soviet Union will look fifty years from now, let’s say on the ninetieth anniversary of the Great October Socialist Revolution'.

 The book was reviewed by Mariusz Wilk: